 The LCAP team met with students, faculty, staff, administrators, parents, and community members to review data and develop this goal around access.
 Access means many things to different people.
-For the purpose of SDUHSD, access is defined as ensuring that each student has access to the essential resources and opportunities needed to learn.
+For the purpose of SDUHSD, access is defined as ensuring that each and every student is able to access the essential resources and opportunities needed to learn.

-• Students commented on how much they value the choices they have to pursue their interests.
+Students commented on how much they value the choices they have to pursue their interests.
 They want SDUHSD to keep offering many different pathways for learning, including CTE, AP, and independent study.

-- Faculty and staff expressed a positive attitude towards their school working conditions.
-They shared that they want to continue offering a broad course of study so students can enjoy various opportunities. - Families expressed their appreciation for the skillset of the teachers and staff who work with their children each day.
-They want to ensure that SDUHSD continues hiring the best educators so that students can maintain high academic outcomes.
+- Faculty and staff expressed an overall positive attitude towards their school working conditions.
+They shared that they want to continue offering a broad course of study so students can enjoy a wide variety of opportunities. - Families express their appreciation for the skillset of the teachers and staff who work with their children each day.
+They want to ensure that SDUHSD continues to hire the most best educators so that students can continue to maintain high academic outcomes.
 They also appreciate the consistent upgrades to facilities and the 1:1 access to technology.
 Families would like to ensure that our students have access to the most current materials available.